 Welcome refugees.
 Hire refugees.
 Stand with refugees.

 Many businesses already are.
 Across Europe, businesses are hiring refugees, speaking out for refugees and creating products and services tailored to their needs.
-The International Rescue Committee has teamed up with Virgin, Ben & Jerry’s and The B Team to explore how to take this to the next level.
+The International Rescue Committee has teamed up with Virgin, Ben & Jerry’s, Tent Partnership for Refugees and The B Team to explore how to take this to the next level.

 Why should businesses stand with refugees?